Wednesday, December 9, 2020

 Written by John Wagner; Art by Cam Kennedy, Neil Googe, Simon Davis, Mike McMahon, Colin Wilson, Charlie Adlard

-(32 episodes, 279 pages of pure epic, but it's not counting a fair number of prologues.
+(32 episodes, 279 pages of pure epic, not including a fair number of prologues that make it even more massive in scope.
 It's epic 25 in sequence)

 The Basics: Crime boss Nero Narcos – who is more robot than man – manages to take over Mega City 1 through a combination of clever tricks: reprogramming all robots to be loyal to him; kitting out the Judges with new but faulty lawgivers; getting Judge Dredd out of the city.